-Animal injury claims cover a wide range of circumstances wherein an individual has been injured directly by an animal or indirectly as a result of an animal’s actions.
-While dog bites are one of the most common animal injury claims, other accidents involving horses, cattle and other animals do sometimes occur and can lead to fairly serious injuries.
-In this guide, we’ll consider when you could claim compensation for animal-related injuries and what any settlement could cover.
+While dog bites are one of the most common causes of animal-related claims, other accidents involving horses, cattle and others do sometimes occur and can lead to fairly serious injuries.
+Crucially, if you’ve been attacked by an animal, you might be entitled to compensation by filing an animal injury claim against the responsible party.
+As such, in this article, we’ll consider when you could claim compensation for animal-related injuries and what any settlement could cover.

-If you’ve been injured by an animal our claims advisors are available to answer any questions on lodging a compensation claim and look at your chances of being compensated after reviewing how your accident happened during a free consultation.
-If there’s a fair chance you’ll win your claim, one of our personal injury solicitors may act on your behalf.
+Our claims advisors are available now to assess your chances of being compensated after reviewing how your accident happened during a free consultation.
+If there’s a fair chance you’ll win your claim, a personal injury solicitor from our expert panel may act on your behalf.
 If they do, you’ll receive legal representation on a No Win, No Fee basis.
 As a result, your financial risk will be greatly reduced which should make the claims process much less stressful.

-To talk to us about an animal injury claim right away, please call us on 0800 652 1345.
-To learn more about claiming before contacting us, please read on.
+To contact us about an animal injury claim right away, please call us on 0800 652 1345.
+Alternatively, you can read on to learn more about the claims process first.

 Several laws may place a duty of care on animal owners when it comes to personal injury claims relating to animals.
 They include:

-As a result, you may be entitled to compensation if:
+As a result, you may be entitled to compensation for an animal attack if:

 - The animal’s owner was negligent in some way; and

-- You were attacked or involved in an accident with the animal; and
+- You were attacked or bitten by the animal; and

 - You sustained injuries.